tqtezos/stablecoin/docs/specification.md

 - Since the contract supports only a single token type, all `token_id` values MUST be 0.
   They are passed because FA2 requires that.

-- Contract must not be paused.
+- Fails with `CONTRACT_PAUSED` if the contract is paused.

 ### **balance_of**